omshankar1/casper-blogging-template/site/content/post/centos7-on-AWS-using-cloudinit-cloudformation.md

 title: Centos7 on a AWS using cloud-init and Cloudformation
 ---

-## Centos7 on a AWS using cloud-init and Cloudformation

 In the last blog we saw how to create a Centos7 instance on KVM.
 In this blog we'll have a look at ways to create a sample config files to bring up a Centos7 vm on AWS using the exact same cloud-init.